 The candidate must be an outstanding Kansas high school senior who will enroll in a foreign language class their freshman year at an accredited college or university OR a graduated ex-student who is currently a freshman and enrolled in a foreign language class in an accredited university.
 The candidate must be nominated by a current member of KSWLA.

 At the annual KSWLA Conference, the organization will present a $500 cash scholarship to the award recipient.
 Complimentary meals will be provided to recipient and parents at conference luncheon.

 Nomination Process: The student's teacher fills out the online nomination form (click here), and the student submits a brief written narrative, explaining why he or she desires to continue foreign language studies.
-Deadline for nomination is June 15th.
-For further information, contact the KSWLA Past President.
+Deadline for nomination is June 1st.

-2016: Molly Ptasznik, Wichita East High School, Wichita, KS
+2016: Molly Ptasznik, Wichita East High School and University of Kansas

 2015: Kaley Powers, Andover Central High School